 (TBH, the first time I set foot on a moor on my walk across England I sat down and waited for a handsome, love-crazed orphan to find me but it hasn’t happened (yet)).

 Also there are several movie versions of this book – my favorite is the one with Tom Hardy that is just a combination of all of the sexiest things ever.
 Is this book a model of a healthy romantic relationship?
 Hell no. But those books are not fun to read – this one is.
 Buy it on Amazon.

 The Best Books About England

 I am a deep lover of British literature, so this list could have gone on forever and ever.
 But these are the best books about Britain, including England and other parts of the British Isles (like Scotland, or the Isle of Man) that I think you’ll enjoy.

 Even if you’re just dreaming of a trip far in the future – that’s what I did for a long time before I finally got to travel to England!
 Happy reading and safe travels!

-More posts about UK travel you might enjoy:
+More posts about UK travel

 - The Best Undiscovered British Isle: The Isle of Man